bwlewis/rthreejs/README.md

-Tools for and examples of working with threejs graphics in R and shiny.
+Tools for and examples of working with three.js graphics in R and shiny.
-See http://threejs.org for details on threejs.
+See http://threejs.org for details on three.js.

 Example:
 ```r